 Then it was on to Auckland.
 I only had one free day in Auckland and I spent the entire day walking around the city – the highlight was Mount Eden.
 This was discovered entirely by accident, but it was a very pleasant surprise.
 The 360-degree view of the area was beautiful.
 Since it is winter there, there were not many fellow tourists.
 I took the following shot looking across the cone:

 Finally, a bit about the conferences (after all, that is why I was on this trip!).
 Both were rather small conferences with a few hundred people; the one in Melbourne was the larger of the two.
 Both were Power Systems conferences and had plenty of sessions on POWER, Storage, IBM i, AIX and Linux.
 I was very pleased by the number of IBM i clients who attended my presentations along with the post-presentation discussions.
-The IBM Enterprise Conference this fall will be similar, but on a much larger scale.

 This blog post was originally published on IBMSystemsMag.com and is reproduced here by permission of IBM Systems Media.